Getting Organizational Change Right – How to Better Involve Employees During Organizational Change

 Our challenge as leaders is to create organizations that are capable of constant learning, adaptation, and change.
 Because of increasing customer demands, competitive threats, and disruptive technologies, we believe that the most successful companies of the future will be the ones that consistently and effectively involve and empower employees during organizational change.
-Why?

 Because business as usual is no longer viable.
-Strategy design, action planning, change management, and strategy implementation must become inseparable if you want employee commitment, engagement, and follow through.
+Strategy design, action planning, change management, and strategy implementation must become inseparable if you want employee commitment, employee engagement, and employee follow through.
 With the pressure to constantly change, you’d think that leaders would have mastered the art of navigating change.
 Sadly, the opposite is true.

 The Difficulty of Organizational Change

 Up to 70% of organizational change transformations reportedly fail to meet expectations.
 This is an alarming statistic.
-While we know that organizational change can be complex, difficult, and fraught with risk, there is no doubt that employees, leaders, and companies must adapt in order to keep pace.
+While we know that organizational change can be complex, difficult, and fraught with change risk, there is no doubt that employees, leaders, and companies must adapt in order to keep pace.

 What’s Going Wrong with Organizational Change Today